Konfrontacja Sztuk Walki: Hall of Fame

+Special XTB KSW Epic gala

+On February 24, 2024, a special XTB KSW Epic gala took place, focusing on organizing fights in formulas other than just MMA.
+During the fight of the evening of this event, Mamed Chalidow and Tomasz Adamek crossed gloves in the boxing formula.

 The KSW ring announcer is Waldemar Kasta, a former rapper born in Wrocław.

 Roster

 Rankings

 The rankings for the KSW's fighters are both recorded and updated when information has been obtained from the KSW's website.